sainoba/vscode-px-to-rem/README.md

 # px to rem

-This is an extension for Visual Studio Code that allows you to convert from px to rem, and vice versa.
+This is an extension for Visual Studio Code that allows you to convert px to rem, and vice versa.

-## Features
+## Usage

+### Keybindings
+* `Alt+Z` Px to rem, and rem to px.
+Converts selected text from px to rem, and rem to px.

+### Commands
-This extension allows you to convert from px to rem, and vice versa.
+* Px to rem, and rem to px.
+Converts selected text from px to rem, and rem to px.
+* Px to rem.
+Converts selected text from px to rem
+* Rem to px.
+Converts selected text from rem to px

 ## Extension Settings

 This extension contributes the following settings:

 * `px-to-rem.px-per-rem`: number of pixels per rem.
-Default is `16px`
+Default is `16px`.
-* `px-to-rem.only-change-first-ocurrence`: set to change all or only the first ocurrence of px/rem
+* `px-to-rem.only-change-first-ocurrence`: set to change all or only the first selected ocurrence of px/rem
 * `px-to-rem.notify-if-no-changes`: enable/disable notification that alerts the users if no conversion could be made

-## Commands
-* Px to rem.
-Converts px to rem
-* Rem to px.
-Converts rem to px

 ## Known Issues
 None yet.

 ## Release Notes

+### 1.1.0
+* Keybinding added
+* Improved Readme, and fixed some typos
+* New command that allows you to covert rem and px back and forward

 ### 1.0.0
 Initial release

 -----------------------------------------------------------------------------------------------------------